 Who is the programme for?

-The programme is aimed at maturing audio engineers and musicians with different backgrounds and experience.
-The programme's activities are divided between group work, practical exercises, and individual mentoring,
+The programme is aimed at musicians, audio engineers, and music educators with a variety of backgrounds and experiences, as well as younger, experienced music recordists.
+The programme can serve as an alternative to a traditional studio internship.
+The programme's activities are divided between group work, practical exercises, and individual mentoring.

-During the study students gain experience with the best practices for working with different music genres and music productions styles.
+During the study, students gain experience with the best practices for working with different music genres and music productions styles.
+Students also visit a variety of professional facilities and are encouraged to attend local, national, and international conferences, as well as workshops and master classes during their time in the programme.

 International profile